Ajitesh-Sai/Covid-19-Tracker/README.md

 ## Covid-19-Tracker

 This is a React.js based project to track the number of active Covid-19 cases, number of recovered cases and deaths caused due to covid-19 globally and in any particular country.
 A line chart represents the increase number of infected cases recorded everyday worldwide.
 A bar chart represents the number of infected cases, number of recoveries and deaths in a particular country caused due to covid-19.
+This project makes use of 'react-chartjs-2' to display the charts(graphs).

 Source of data - https://covid19.mathdro.id/api